giobautista/LiteCloud/README.md

 LiteCloud is forked from a project called TuxLite, a free collection of shell scripts for immidiate deployment of LEMP stacks (Linux, Nginx, MySQL and PHP 7.2) for Ubuntu and Debian.

-LiteCloud only installs the very essentials to get your website up and running.

-The following are going to be installed:
+### The following are going to be installed:

 -   Nginx
--   MySQL, MariaDB
+-   MariaDB, MySQL
 -   PHP-FPM + commonly used PHP modules
 -   Let's Encrypt SSL (in progress)
 -   Postfix mail server (securely configured to be outgoing only)